xcp-ng/xcp-ng-org/docs/networking/networking.md

 If a Pool master or host in a resource pool is unable to contact with other hosts.
 :::

-Use the `xe-reset-networking` utility only in an emergency because it deletes the configuration for all PIFs, bonds, VLANs, and tunnels associated with the host.
+Use the `xe-reset-networking` utility only in an emergency because it deletes the configuration for all <abbr title="Physical Interface">PIF</abbr>, bonds, VLANs, and tunnels associated with the host.
 Guest Networks and VIFs are preserved.
 As part of this utility, VMs are shut down forcefully.
 Before running this command, cleanly shut down the VMs where possible.
 Before you apply a reset, you can change the management interface and specify which IP configuration, DHCP, or Static can be used.

 If the pool master requires a network reset, reset the network on the pool master first before applying a network reset on pool members.
 Apply the network reset on all remaining hosts in the pool to ensure that the pool’s networking configuration is homogeneous.
 Network homogeneity is an important factor for live migration.